Is State Farm Hard to Deal With for Car Accidents With Injury Claims?

 You went to physical therapy too much so we only considered a certain number of visits.
 (This assumes you should tell your doctor how to treat you)

 Clients involved in car accidents involving drivers insured by State Farm will frequently ask, “What are they like?
 Will they settle with me?”
-The short answer is that any insurer will settle with you if the number is small enough, so the real question should be, “will State Farm settle my case for a fair number?”
+The short answer is that any insurer will settle with you if the number is small enough, so the real question should be; “will State Farm settle my case for a fair number if I have a lawyer?”
 For the answer to that all-important question, read on:

-Factors that play into where you will get a fair settlement offer from State Farm before suit is filed:
+Factors that play into whether you will get a fair settlement offer from State Farm before suit is filed:

 A lawyer who actually takes their cases to trial versus settles everything like a TV lawyer.